aws-samples/eks-cluster-upgrades-workshop/website/docs/06-validating-state.md

 ## Run argo workflows validate pipeline again

-Now let's run the piepeline again to see if we have made all the needed changes before procceding with the Cluster Upgrade.
+Now let's run the pipeline again to see if we have made all the needed changes before proceeding with the Cluster Upgrade.
 Open `argo-workflows` ui, select your workflow and click in `RESUBMIT`.

 ![GitOps toolkit](../static/img/argo-workflows-03.png)

-Argo will create a new workflow, now let's wait until this new workflow has finished and then download the latest report as you have done earlier.
+Argo will create a new workflow.
+Now let's wait until this new workflow has finished and then download the latest report as you have done earlier.
 Open the report, it should look like below:

 ```
 ========================== AWS BASICS VALIDATION ==========================